 Some days, you just gotta have a burger!
-How about a juicy and delicious golden brown bean-patty, sandwiched between two warm, butter-toasted buns, the fresh crunch of lettuce and tomato, a slice of spicy pepper-jack, smothered in a sweet and spicy Sriracha-mayo sauce!
+How about a delicious veggie bean burger, with a golden brown bean-patty, sandwiched between two warm, butter-toasted buns, the fresh crunch of lettuce and tomato, a slice of spicy pepper-jack, smothered in a sweet and spicy Sriracha-mayo sauce!
 By the time you’re done reading this post, I can guarantee that you’ll be craving for one!

 Here’s how simple it is to make this fabulous burger patties:

-- 2 15oz Canned Pinto Beans, OR, 1 cup Dry Pinto Beans, rinsed and soaked overnight
+- 30 oz Pinto Beans (2 cans) or 1 cup Dry Pinto Beans, rinsed and soaked overnight

-- 1 cup finely chopped bell peppers ( I use rainbow peppers, they're sweeter and crunchier)
+- 1 cup bell peppers, finely chopped.
+I use rainbow peppers, they're sweeter and crunchier

 - 1 cup frozen corn